 However, not all women will experience nausea at all during pregnancy.

-For the majority of those who do suffer, the sickness should start to subside by the 13th or 14th week of pregnancy.
+For most of those who suffer, the sickness should start to subside by the 13th or 14th week of pregnancy.

 Sensitive, tender breasts